mr-karan/doggo/README.md

   @tcp://        eg: @1.1.1.1 initiates a TCP resolver for 1.1.1.1:53.
   @https://      eg: @https://cloudflare-dns.com/dns-query initiates a DOH resolver for Cloudflare DoH server.
   @tls://        eg: @1.1.1.1 initiates a DoT resolver for 1.1.1.1:853.
+  @sdns://       eg: @sdns://AgcAAAAAAAAABzEuMC4wLjEAEmRucy5jbG91ZGZsYXJlLmNvbQovZG5zLXF1ZXJ5
+                 initiates a DNSCrypt or DoH resolver using its DNS stamp
 ```

 ### Query Options